 She completed Level I and Level II Sound and Tone Training with Don Campbell at the Institute for Music, Health and Education in 1993-1994, studied the traditional use of sound during her apprenticeship from 1980 to 1996 with Native American elder OhShinnah Fast Wolf, and intensively studied Gregorian chant with Father Columba Kelly at St. Meinrad’s Archabbey in Indiana in 2002.

 As a clinician, singer and harper, Melinda has been offering therapeutic music to patients in many settings since 1990.
 She became a Certified Music Practitioner in 1998.
 Currently she is a therapeutic musician for Community Hospice of Columbia-Greene Counties, Catskill, NY, and at Columbia-Memorial Hospital in Hudson, NY.

 Melinda is a liturgical musician and cantor at Our Lady of Hope Church, Copake Falls, NY since 1984.

 She was an Executive Board member or the Executive Director for the Music for Healing and Transition Program, Inc.(MHTP), a national 501c3 educational organization, from 1998 to 2017, and remains a faculty member of MHTP.
 Melinda was one of the founders of the National Standards Board for Therapeutic Musicians, and a Board member until 2017.

 Melinda founded Nemeton Productions, and between 1987 and 2015 produced over 70 concerts and workshops featuring recognized masters of traditional Scottish, Irish and American folk music.

-Currently Melinda is dedicated to learning Gaeilge (Irish Gaelic) and studying sean nós singing.
+Currently Melinda is dedicated to learning Gaeilge (Irish) and studying sean nós singing.